WeAreFarmGeek/diplomat/README.md

 ### Todo

 -  [ ] Updating Docs with latest changes
+-  [ ] Using custom objects for response objects (instead of openStruct)
 -  [ ] PUTing and DELETEing services
 -  [ ] Custom SSL Cert Middleware for faraday
 -  [x] Allowing the custom configuration of the consul url to connect to